 That car must have a serious issue as the mechanic spent the entire afternoon in that pose…

-The SLS AMG aka the modern Gullwing in look-at-me ‘wings’ up pose, is the youngest car in the Mercseum.
+Finally, the SLS AMG aka the modern Gullwing in look-at-me ‘wings’ up pose, is the youngest car in the Mercseum.
 Click here to learn more about the upcoming, hard-core Mercedes-AMG GT R Black Series.